patterns-app/patterns-devkit/README.md

 Install core library and the Stripe module:

-`pip install basis basis-modules` or `poetry add basis basis-modules`
+`pip install basis-core basis-modules` or `poetry add basis-core basis-modules`

 Start a new dataspace named 'quickstart':